America's $28T Debt Explained in one Chart

 - In the late 1990s, the growth of the national debt slowed down.
 The U.S. government actually ran a surplus in 2000, and the debt decreased as a percentage of GDP from 65% in 1995 to 55% in 2001.

-- The U.S. debt resumed its skyrocketing trajectory with the War on Terror, the Great Recession and now the Coronavirus crisis.
-It’s projected to be well over 100% of GDP for the foreseeable future, topping $24T this year.
+The U.S. debt resumed its skyrocketing trajectory with the War on Terror, the Great Recession, and now the Coronavirus crisis.
+It already hit 127% of GDP in Q3 of 2020 and is projected to double to 202% by 2051.

 We gathered figures for the national debt and a list of relevant events from The Balance and the U.S. Treasury, which adjusted debt figures for inflation.
 We added a color-coded schema making it easier to tell every time the country adds another $6T to the debt.
 Another way to think about national debt is to compare it to the size of the economy.
 A country with a small economy can’t afford to rack up as much debt as a large one.